Reidddddd/pisces/_posts/2018-02-28-filter-in-hbase.md

 enum ReturnCode {
 	// Include the Cell
 	INCLUDE,
-	//Include the Cell and seek to the next column skipping older versions.
+	// Include the Cell and seek to the next column skipping older versions.
 	INCLUDE_AND_NEXT_COL,
 	// Skip this Cell
 	SKIP,
 	// Skip this column.
 Go to the next column in this row.
 	NEXT_COL,
 	/**
 	 * Seek to next row in current family.
 It may still pass a cell whose family is different but
 	 * row is the same as previous cell to {@link #filterCell(Cell)} , even if we get a NEXT_ROW
 	 * returned for previous cell.
 	 */
 	NEXT_ROW,
 	// Seek to next key which is given as hint by the filter.
 	SEEK_NEXT_USING_HINT,